metamath/lamp-guide/docs/11/index.md

 Proving bottom-up can take a long time, depending on the problem and the speed of the computer.
-The options selected here will affect whether or not it *can* find a proof, and the time it takes to do it,
+The options selected here will affect whether or not it *can* find a proof and the time it takes to do it.
 Therefore, selecting the *right* options for your circumstance in the proving bottom-up dialogue box can be very important.
 So first, let's understand what it does